bkarthik2000/Airflow-Podcast-Summary/README.md

 ## Installation

-To follow this project, please install the following locally:
+To execute this project, please install the following locally:

 * Airflow 2.3+
 * Python 3.8+